Kilamper/graph_search/README.md

 <p>Branch and Bound or not, in case its value is True, the "new_nodes" FIFOQueue
 will be sorted by the path cost of the nodes.
-While the second one is to detect if the Branch and Bound search is with underestimation or not, and if its value is True, the sort will be done by the sum of the path cost and the heuristic result of the nodes.
+While the second one is to detect if the Branch and Bound search is with underestimation or not, and if its value is True, the sort will be done by the sum of the path cost and the heuristic result of the nodes.</p>
-We use all modified options and algorithms in the module "run" so you can watch the results.</p>
+<p>We use all modified options and algorithms in the module "run" so you can watch
+the results.</p>